chixm/servertemplate/readme.txt

 ##
 # ATAGO
 #
-# All in Template Assembled for GOlang
+# Web Server Template Assembled for GOlang
-#
+# @author chixm
 ##

 ATAGO is an Web Server Template with very often used libraries.